-Did you make the diaper cake for the baby shower?
+Did you make a personalized gift like a diaper cake for the baby shower?
+Made a photo book for her to use?
 Gave them every item of tiny clothing they could possibly need?
-Purged their registry?
+Purged their registry to fill up their diaper bag?
 Speaking as a mama of two, thank God for you.
-But, what if I told you that none of the best gifts are on a registry — or even able to wrap in a pretty bow?
+But, what are the best gifts for new moms?
+What if I told you that none of the best gifts are on a registry — or even able to wrap in a pretty bow?

-Thanks to the selfless, knowledgeable Safe in the Seat community, here are the Top 8 needs and wants of new moms — created by mamas, for friends and family of new mamas looking for the best way to support.
+Thanks to the selfless, knowledgeable Safe in the Seat community, here are the top needs and wants of new moms — created by mamas, for friends and family of new mamas looking for the best way to support with our favorite gifts.

 What New Moms REALLY Want

 Outside food and groceries, a new mama doesn’t need new stuff to put away, flowers to change the water for or new baby clothes to wash.
 She wants answers on how to do this parenting thing the best she can, from real parenting and child safety experts (or just pros to do things for her).
 Think lactation consultant, house-cleaning service, errand runner, car seat safety consultant, etc.

 Sometimes we forget that having a baby is literally a surgical procedure.
 Our new mamas are both recovering and expected to be everything for baby at the same time.
 On average, newborns nurse 8–12 times a day for the first month — and that’s where you come in to help feed everyone else.